NelsonPython/CTF-misc/OtterCTF_vol3.md

 ...
 ```

 The line with address 0c33a4a0 contains some readable text, M0rt.
-Use xxd with -s start at this address: 0x0c33a4aC.
-Stop after 16 octets as indicated by -l 16
+I used xxd with -s start at this address: 0x0c33a4aC and stopped after 16 octets as indicated by -l 16

 ```
 xxd -s 0x0c33a4aC -l 16 pid.708.dmp